Recklessness (psychology)

 Recklessness (also called unchariness) is disregard for or indifference to the dangers of a situation or for the consequences of one's actions, as in deciding to act without stopping to think beforehand.
-Aristotle considered such rashness as one end (excessive) of a continuum, with courage as the mean, cowardice as the deficit vice.
+Aristotle considered such rashness as one end (excessive) of a continuum, with courage as the mean and cowardice as the deficit vice.
 Recklessness has been linked to antisocial personality disorder.

 Origins

 "Reck" is a regard or reckoning, particularly of a situation.
 A reckless individual would engage in an activity without concern for its after-effects.
 It can in certain cases be seen as heroic—for example, the soldier fearlessly charging into battle, with no care for his own safety, has a revered status and military rank among some.
 However, recklessness is more commonly regarded as a vice—this same soldier may be a liability to his own side, or get himself killed for no benefit—and may be the product of a death wish.